kubernetes-hy/kubernetes-hy.github.io/pages/partN.md

   - Would be great with database backups

 *CronJobs* run a container on schedule.
 You may have used cron before, these are essentially the same.

-- DaemonSets
-  - Would be great with ????

-- More about CRDs ??
-  - Create our own ??

-- Kubernetes internals ??